Terms & Conditions

-9.10 If you are not a consumer but ordering from us in the course of a trade, business or profession, you may return items to us that are not damaged or faulty for a refund at your expense and within 14 working days of the date of purchase, in the original packaging and in good conditions, and a refund will be given.
+9.10 If you are not a consumer but ordering from us in the course of a trade, business or profession, you may return items to us that are not damaged or faulty for a refund at your expense and within 14 working days of the date of purchase, in the original packaging and in good conditions, and a refund or credit note will be given.
 In this circumstance, we will charge a 20% restocking fee to cover our checking, cleaning and re-handling costs.
 Any refund will be processed within 21 days of receipt of the returned items.

 9.11 If any Products are returned to us, please ensure that you obtain a proof of postage, as we will not be responsible or liable for any Products lost in transit where you do not have such proof of postage.

 10.1 Delivery prices will vary, depending upon quantity and location.
 We will endeavour to fulfil your order within 7 working days from confirmation that the order has been accepted, unless there is an Event Outside Our Control (see clause 17 below).
 Please note that during busy periods, delivery times may be longer.

 10.2 Delivery will be completed when we deliver the Products to the address you gave us.